How to Make Compost for the Garden in 5 Easy Steps

 Compost bins and tumblers are used to maintain appearances and keep the compost all in one place.
 A large compost pile may be perfectly fine if you live on a farm, but most residential homeowners don’t want a big heap of decomposing matter in their backyards.

 Compost bins are simply large containers used to keep the compost contained.
 Most containers are about three feet high, three wide and three feet deep.
 When buying a compost bin, bigger is not always better.
 Turning a huge compost pile takes a lot of work, so look for a size that you can easily maintain.

 The best compost bins will include a lid with holes in order to allow rainwater to get in to maintain moisture.
 Two good examples are shown to the right.
 Fresh material can be added in the top of the bin, while mature compost is shoveled out from the trap door at the bottom.

-Like the stand alone piles, you will have to occasionally turn the compost material over.
-This can take a bit of elbow grease depending how deep your pile is, so many people opt to use a compost tumbler.
+Like the stand-alone piles, you will have to occasionally turn the compost material over.
+This can take a bit of elbow grease depending on how deep your pile is, so many people opt to use a compost tumbler.